mtnmunuklu/davudpasha-api-client-go/DAVUDPASHA.md

 func (o *ReportsData) SetFileName(v string)
 ```

-SetFileName gets a reference to the given datadog.NullableString and assigns it to the FileName field.
+SetFileName gets a reference to the given common.NullableString and assigns it to the FileName field.

 <a name="ReportsData.SetFileNameNil"></a>
 ### func \(\*ReportsData\) [SetFileNameNil](<https://github.com/mtnmunuklu/davudpasha-api-client-go/blob/main/api/davudpasha/type_reports_data.go#L135>)